lasthead0/ioBroker.xiaomi-gateway3/README.md

 <img src="static/tab-statistic.png">

-_**Note:** Statistic don't load by default on page open.
-You have to use button `RELOAD` to update statistic on page._
+- Statistic don't load by default on page open.
+You have to use button `RELOAD` to update statistic on page.

+- Also you can clear statistic with button `CLEAR`.
+This does not clean statistic actually as it is.
+You just clear states which hold statistic.
+This can be useful in case adapter restart because ioBroker states don't clear on restart.

-_**Note 2:** You should to keep in mind this is not really statistic of zigbee messages between gateway and device (zigbee protocol statistic).
+_**Attantion:** You should to keep in mind this is not really statistic of zigbee messages between gateway and device (zigbee protocol statistic).
 This is statistic of messages  which get adapter.
 What does it means?
 No differences for adapter is gateway don't get message from device or adapter himself don't get message from gateway (by MQTT).
 And if by any cases (Wi-Fi connection problem, for example) adapter don't get messages from gateway it interpritate this messages as missed, but actualy zigbee is ok._

 ## Changelog